StevenLomon/master-thesis-spotify-airflow-etl/README.md

 The actual master thesis is available to read (altho in Swedish haha) [here](/master-thesis.pdf)

 ## Description
-My master thesis project!
+My master thesis project for the program Python Developer with Specialization in AI at Teknikhögskolan, Västerås, Sweden.
 It was worked on for just under a month were 20 days were put aside for the actual implementation of the project and the rest for writing the thesis and presenting it.

 ## Technologies used and project architecture
 * Amazon EC2